smqcse101/DBT-Project/README.md

 #  DBT SQL Solutions

 This repository contains my solutions for different SQL tasks built with **DBT** on top of **Snowflake**.
 You can also look at the Dasboard to see more insights on the data provided.
-[Link Text](https://shorturl.at/dUFIt)
+[Power BI Dashboard](https://shorturl.at/dUFIt)

 All the core solutions can be found in the **`models/solutions/`** folder, this is the main place to explore when reviewing my work.